-Kurt Manwaring: Do you know of any scholars who are planning papers or books based upon the edited volumes of the diaries?
+Are there any scholars planning papers or books based upon the Leonard J. Arrington diaries?

-Kurt Manwaring: Could you provide an example from the diaries that took an especially long time to fact check?
+What is an example from the Leonard J. Arrington diaries that took an especially long time to fact check?

-Gary Bergera: I know I’m biased, but there are so many gems, it’s difficult, if not impossible, to identify the best.
-That said, here’s one that I think encapsulates the difficulties Arrington found himself facing, his frustrations with his own inability as how best to respond, and his temperament in such situations.
+I know I’m biased, but there are so many gems, it’s difficult, if not impossible, to identify the best.
+That said, here’s one that I think encapsulates the difficulties Arrington found himself facing, his frustrations with his own inability as how best to respond, and his temperament in such situations:

 The second excerpt, below, treats readers to Arrington’s frankness and willingness to broach some of the more intimate aspects of his own life.